Self-Guided Walking Tour in Lublin

 1. 1

-Lithuanian Square in Lublin, stop 1 on the self-guided walking tour
+Lithuanian Square (Plac Litewski) in Lublin, stop 1 on the self-guided walking tour

 Start here because it is impossible to get lost: a wide pedestrian plaza of about 35,000 square meters, laid out in the 1820s as a military parade ground.
 The fountains run in summer and double as a splash zone for local kids.
 The Union of Lublin monument anchors the square, marking the 1569 act that joined Poland and Lithuania into one state.
 It is free and open around the clock, so this is your orientation point and your meeting spot.
 Grab coffee from one of the kiosks along Krakowskie Przedmieście before you set off, because once you climb into the Old Town the cafés get smaller and pricier.
 Face east down the pedestrian boulevard and start walking toward the medieval gate you can already see in the distance.
 That gate is your way into the old city.